nakat-t/notify-completion-mcp-server/README.md

 }
 ```

-2. Change the environment variables to your value.
+2. Change the config environment variables to your value.
-    * `THRESHOLD`: The threshold for task completion notifications.
-The unit is seconds.
-If the task execution time is less than this value, no completion notification will be sent.
-Default is 0 (notify always)
-    * `OVERDUE_COMMAND`: Command line for Cline to notify task completion.
+    * `OVERDUE_COMMAND`: Write a command to notify you when the task is complete.

-3. Copy the following custom instructions and paste to your Cline's settings.

-4. Check Cline's Auto-approve `Execute safe commands` and `Use MCP servers`.
+3. Check Cline's Auto-approve `Execute safe commands` and `Use MCP servers`.
 These must be auto-approve because Cline will execute the command and notify you when you are away.

+4. Copy the following custom instructions and paste to your Cline's settings.

 ## Custom Instructions for Cline